This directory contains implementation of painters of layout objects. It covers the following document lifecycle states:

 PaintController holds the previous painting result as a cache of display items.
 If some painter would generate results same as those of the previous painting, we'll skip the painting and reuse the display items from cache.

-DrawingDisplayItem exactly the same as the display item created in the previous painting, we'll reuse the previous one instead of repainting it.
+DrawingDisplayItem exactly the same as the display item created in the previous painting.
+After painting,

 When possible, we enclose the display items that